 Contracts are involved in almost every business.
 Whether it is employment contracts, independent contractor contracts, promotional contracts, the list goes on and on.
+Furthermore, navigating the complexities of contract law can be particularly overwhelming.
+This is why so many businesses rely on the services of contract law experts such as LegalVision.
 However, contracts in the MMA world can be very “shady”, “sticky”, “fake”, and down right “criminal”.

 In 2007, UFC heavyweight champion Randy Couture was involved in a very public contract dispute with the UFC.
 Randy accused the UFC of underpaying him and making millions of dollars of his fights without paying him “what he deserved”.
 This dispute gained a lot of media attention and was the first time the UFC brass opened their financial records to the media in order to dispute claims made by Randy Couture about being underpaid and undervalued.

 “When he signed and executed the promotional agreement he was awarded a signing bonus of $500,000 of which half was to be paid upon signing and half upon the completion of his first fight which was UFC 68,” stated UFC Chief Financial Officer John Mulkey.
 The UFC did produce a cashed checked signed by Couture dated Jan.
 30 for $250,000 and an additional check for $250,000 dated March 3, 2007 and referenced as “UFC 68 Bonus” was issued to Couture, which would seem to corroborate the $500,000 amount referenced both by the UFC and Couture.
 In September 2008, over 12 months of contract disputed, Couture struck a deal to return to the UFC and defend his heavyweight title against Brock Lesnar at UFC 91.
 The contract disputes between the UFC and its athletes did not end with Randy Couture.